X-DataInitiative/SCALPEL-Extraction/README.md

 This repository hosts a cleaner version of flattening, including testing and statistics computation

 The src/test/resources contains different fake csv including 2 different patients:
-* Patient_01 is a female, who took GLICLAZIDE medicine and didn't get cancer.
+* Patient_01 is a female, who took GLICLAZIDE medicine and did not get cancer.
 * Patient_02 is a male, he took PIOGLITAZONE and got cancer and died on 25/01/2006.
 But there is one purchase action for him in the PRS file.